Salomon Speedcross 2Review Facts

 • Sensifit technology and quick lace system give the shoe a secure fit.

-• The removeable Ortholite insole
+• Ortholite insole

 This is a well-built shoe.
 If you are an avid trail runner, this shoe deserves a place in your closet.
 The great design means that it is both a durable trainer and a great trail racing shoe.
 The stability features and great traction make this an ideal shoe for runners who are new to the trails or people looking for a shoe that’s going to support them through ultra running distances.
 The grip provided by the Contagrip outsole means that it is best suited for technical trail.
 However, this is not an ideal shoe for road to trail.
 Although the Salomon Speedcross 2 is the first edition in this line of shoes, they haven’t changed a whole lot through the different releases because the designers got it right from the beginning.
 If you are going to tackle some rugged terrain and want to be comfortable doing it, this is the shoe for you.